Bishop's Palace, Wells: Bishop's Palace

 The palace is a two-storey building of seven bays, with three gables over alternating bays, two of which are supported by buttresses.
 There is an attic beneath the coped gables and surmounted by octagonal chimney stacks.
 The interior is laid out with a hall, solar and gallery with an undercroft.
 It has flagstone floors and a 16th-century stone fireplace.

 To the right of the building is an aisless chapel in the early Decorated Gothic style of the late 13th century, built of local stone with Doulting Stone dressings.
-The remains of the 13th century great hall are the north wall and some column bases of an internal arcade, indicating that it was a five bayed aisled hall with crenellations and tall windows in the Decorated Gothic style.
+The remains of the 13th-Century Great Hall are the north wall and some column bases of an internal arcade, indicating that it was a five-bayed aisled hall with crenellations and tall windows in the Decorated Gothic style.

-Bishops House
+Bishop's House

-The Bishops House consists of two narrow ranges with a narrow courtyard.
-The front of the building on the south side is crenelated.
+The Bishop's House consists of two narrow ranges with a narrow courtyard.
+The front of the building on the south side is crenellated.
 The arrangement of the rooms inside has been changed many times over the years.
 It still includes features from the 15th century including a doorway and oak screens.
-The windows include some remnants of 16th century stained glass.
+The windows include some remnants of 16th-century stained glass.